khuzema-h/Turtlebot_3_A_star_Path_Finder/README.md

 Link to Folder Containing Path Generation, Gazebo and Falcon Simulations can be found here : https://drive.google.com/drive/folders/1ESFB4iaVE5oencMvhOxJujY2T5UsuXSq?usp=drive_link

+## Gazebo Trajectory Controller

+The 2D path planner outputs the coordinates of the trajectory in a file called planner_waypoints.txt, which is then read by the trajectory controller.

+The controller implements proportional control to follow the waypoints, subscribing to /odom to extract pose and heading angles from the quaternion, then publishing linear and angular velocities to /cmd_vel

 ## 2D Map with Clearances Applied